illruse/JanitorAI/README.md

 # JanitorAI
-Hidden Character Definitions of many bots, compiled together to be able to clone and edit bots easily.
+Hidden Character Definitions, Scenarios, and Example Dialogs of many bots, compiled together to be able to clone and edit bots easily.

+These are all text files along with details (bot name, tags, original creator, etc.)

+Additionally, fuck OpenAI

+- illruse